Frequently Asked Questions

 What should I do if I think I may have been exposed to COVID-19?

-If you are a close contact of someone with COVID-19 while they were infectious, you need to be in quarantine for 14 days after your last contact with them.
+If you are a close contact of someone with COVID-19 while they were infectious, you need to be in quarantine for 14 days after your last contact with them unless you have been fully vaccinated.
 People are considered infectious 48 hours before the start of their symptoms until their isolation period ends.
 Close contacts include all household members, intimate contacts, and all individuals who were within 6 feet of the infected person for more than 10 minutes.
 In addition, anyone who had contact with body fluids and/or secretions from the infected person (such as were coughed on/sneezed on, shared utensils or saliva or provided care without wearing protective equipment) needs to be in quarantine.
 The Los Angeles Public Health Department has published home-quarantine guidance.

 If you are a member of the faculty or staff, you should notify your Appropriate Administrator or Administrative Services Manager if you are in self-quarantine.